HorizenOfficial/evm-documentation/docs/deploy.md

 Make sure that you deploy your contract to the Yuma Testnet.
 If you are using a wallet, you must connect it to the Yuma Testnet network.

-Use the following parameters to set connect to Yuma Testnet:
+Use the following parameters to connect to Yuma Testnet:

 ```
 Network name:  Yuma Testnet